-National Youth Policy 2009-2014 Uniqueness of programme design approaches National Youth Development Agency Act No 54 of 2008 White Paper on Social Welfare (1997) Youth community ambassador framework - KZN Adult Education and Training Community education and training centres National registry of AET private providers Focus on programmes for adults and out-of-school youth.
-Development of programme Key Policy Documents: Employment related focus of AETCommunity-based lifelong learning delivery networks for AET to youth and adults.
-White Paper on Post School Education Articulation of AET with the post school sector Ensuring equity and quality in all AET provision.
-KZN Adult Basic Education and Training Diversify AET delivery Delivery networks for AET Norms and standards for PALCs Movement to employment- related AET programming.Establish a provincial NSDS111 • Responsiveness to the needs of registry of AET providers.
-New Growth Path learnersEntry point for further learningFocus on ICT training for AET ICT training in AET
+National Youth Policy 2009-2014 National Youth Development Agency Act No 54 of 2008 White Paper on Social Welfare (1997) Youth community ambassador framework - KZN Uniqueness of programme design approaches Adult Education and Training Key Policy Documents: White Paper on Post School Education KZN Adult Basic Education and Training NSDS111 New Growth Path Community education and training centres National registry of AET private providers Employment related focus of AET Community-based lifelong learning Articulation of AET with the post school sector Diversify AET delivery Delivery networks for AET Norms and standards for PALCs Responsiveness to the needs of learners Entry point for further learning Focus on programmes for adults and out-of-school youth.
+Development of programme delivery networks for AET to youth and adults.
+Ensuring equity and quality in all AET provision.
+Movement to employment-related AET programming.
+Establish a provincial registry of AET providers.
+ICT training in AET Focus on ICT training for AET